 When Are Sales Commissions “Earned” And Not Subject To Forfeiture under the Colorado Wage Act?

-The Colorado Wage Act and Colorado Minimum Wage Order define wages or compensation as “all amounts for labor or services performed by employees, whether the amount is fixed or ascertained by the standard of time, task, piece, commission basis, or other method.”
+The Colorado Wage Act and Colorado Minimum Wage Order define wages or compensation as “all amounts for labor or services performed by employees, whether the amount is fixed or ascertained by the standard of time, task, piece, commission basis, or other methods.”
 However, “[n]o amount is considered to be wages or compensation until such amount is earned, vested and determinable.”
 See C.R.S. § 8-4-101.
 Commissions are deemed wages or compensation when earned for labor or services in accordance with the terms of any agreement between an employer and employee.
 See C.R.S. § 8-4-101(14)(a)(II)(emphasis added).

 The question, therefore, is when are sales commissions deemed to be “earned in accordance with the terms of an agreement between an employer and employee,” thus triggering an obligation to pay under the Colorado Wage Act?
 While many questions remain unanswered, the Colorado courts have provided some guidance on this issue.

 One such court decision is Barnes v.
 Van Schaak Mortg., 787 P.2d 207 (Colo.
 App.
 1990).
 In that case, Mr. Barnes, a loan originator, sued his employer for failing to pay him origination fees for loans he originated that closed after his employment ended.
 The applicable employment agreement provided that Mr. Barnes would “not receive origination fees for loans, whether approved or not, which close subsequent to the last day of the month in which termination occurs.”
 Mr. Barnes was terminated on June 24, 1986.
 His employer refused to pay him origination fees on loans he originated before his termination but which closed after June 30, 1986.